 Revival.
 What is it?
-We sometimes talk about a revival of a old musical production.
-Or a person that stops breathing, but is revived through CPR.
+We sometimes talk about a revival of an old musical production.
+Or when a person stops breathing, they can be revived through CPR.
 Revival is the breathing of new life into something that is dead or dying.
-And while there is physical revival, as we continue studying Acts 2, we’ve come to a story of spiritual revival.
+While there is physical revival, as we continue studying Acts 2, we’ve come to a story of spiritual revival.
 After being filled with the Holy Spirit, one of Jesus’ disciples, Peter, stands up with the rest of the disciples around him, and he raises his voice and begins to preach to the crowds in the city of Jerusalem.
 You can read his sermon in Acts 2:14-36.

 Do you see what Peter is doing in his sermon?
-Witnessing!
 He is sharing the good news that Jesus is the fulfillment of the prophets, that though he died, he was resurrected.
+Peter is taking on the role of a witness, sharing testimony of what he saw with his own eyes.
+(Read more about what it means to be a witness for Jesus here.)
 Peter’s witnessing led people to receive this good news with gladness.
 In verse 37 we read that the people were cut/pierced to the heart.
 People asked, “What shall we do?”

 Peter’s response?
 “Repent and be baptized in the name of Jesus.”
 Repent is an inward and outward turning away from self-focused lives toward a God-focused life.
 Repentance of head, heart and hands.
 This is the same message that John the Baptist and Jesus preached.
-Repent!
-This concept of turning away from a life that does not honor God, and turning toward the God-honoring life is essential for a person to be a follower of Jesus.
+To repent is to turn away from a life that does not honor God, and turn toward the God-honoring life is essential for a person to be a follower of Jesus.
 And that day, 3000 repented and were baptized and joined the church.
+It was a revival!

 Let’s take a few minutes and talk about revival.
 Peter preached a revival message!